Togo: History

 During World War I, Togoland was invaded by Britain and France, proclaiming the Anglo-French condominium, during the West African Campaign.
 Following the Allied invasion of the colony in August 1914, German forces were defeated, forcing the colony's surrender on 26 August 1914.
 On 7 December 1916, the condominium collapsed and Togoland was subsequently partitioned into British and French zones, creating the colonies of British Togoland and French Togoland.
 On 20 July 1922, Great Britain received the League of Nations mandate to govern the western part of Togo and France to govern the eastern part.
 In 1945, the country received the right to send three representatives to the French parliament.

 After World War II, these mandates became UN Trust Territories.
+French Togoland became an autonomous republic within the French Union in 1956, while France retained the right to control defence, foreign relations, and finances.
 The residents of British Togoland voted to join the Gold Coast as part of the independent nation of Ghana in 1957.
-French Togoland became an autonomous republic within the French Union in 1959, while France retained the right to control defence, foreign relations, and finances.

 Independence

 The Togolese Republic was proclaimed on 27 April 1960.
 In the Togolese general election, 1961, Sylvanus Olympio became the first president, gaining 100 per cent of the vote in elections boycotted by the opposition.
 On 9 April 1961, the Constitution of the Togolese Republic was adopted, according to which the supreme legislative body was the National Assembly of Togo.
 In December 1961, leaders of opposition parties were arrested because they were accused of the preparation of an anti-government conspiracy.
 A decree was issued on the dissolution of the opposition parties.
 Olympio tried to reduce dependence on France by establishing cooperation with the United States, United Kingdom, and West Germany.
-He rejected the efforts of French soldiers who were demobilized after the Algerian War and tried to get a position in the Togolese army.
+He rejected the efforts of French soldiers who were demobilised after the Algerian War and tried to get a position in the Togolese army.
 These factors eventually led to a military coup on 13 January 1963 during which he was assassinated by a group of soldiers under the direction of Sergeant Gnassingbé Eyadéma.
 A state of emergency was declared in Togo.
 The military handed over power to an interim government led by Nicolas Grunitzky.
 In May 1963, Grunitzky was elected President of the Republic.
 The new leadership pursued a policy of developing relations with France.
 His main aim was to dampen the divisions between north and south, promulgate a new constitution, and introduce a multiparty system.

 On 13 January 1967, Eyadéma overthrew Grunitzky in a bloodless coup and assumed the presidency.
 He created the Rally of the Togolese People Party, banned activities of other political parties and introduced a one-party system in November 1969.
 He was reelected in 1979 and 1986.
-In 1983, the privatization program launched and in 1991 other political parties were allowed.
+In 1983, the privatisation programme launched and in 1991 other political parties were allowed.
 In 1993, the European Union froze the partnership, describing Eyadéma's re-election in 1993, 1998 and 2003, as a seizure of power.
 In April 2004, in Brussels, talks were held between the EU and Togo on the resumption of cooperation.